-2021 COMPENSATION DECISIONS
+2022 COMPENSATION DECISIONS

 The Committee, at least annually, assesses the compensation of our NEOs relative to market.
-The compensation of our NEOs was generally below the median of our peer group in 2019, 2020 and again in 2021, and the Committee expects to continue moving the total compensation of our NEOs toward the median of our peer group.
+The compensation of our NEOs is generally targeted at the median of our peer group or external benchmark for each respective position.
+The Committee expects to continue moving the total compensation of our NEOs toward the median of our peer group or external benchmark.